w3c/miniapp-components/docs/explainer.md

 ### Essential MiniApp elements

 MiniApp elements are the building blocks for describing the structure and content of MiniApp Components.
-This section will analyze the differences among the built-in components or elements in each MiniApp version and the standard HTML.
+This section will analyze the differences between the built-in components or elements in each MiniApp version and the standard HTML.

 The table below includes an analysis of the MiniApp elements available in the existing MiniApp specifications.
-Each row represents an element and the semantically equivalent(s) from each specification, without considering the details in terms of attributes or behavior.
+Each row represents an element and the semantically equivalent(s) from each specification without considering the details in terms of attributes or behavior.

 | Feature        | W3C Spec                                                        | [QuickApp (Xiaomi, Huawei)](https://www.quickapp.cn/) | [Alipay Mini Program](https://docs.alipay.com/mini/developer/) | [Baidu Smart Mini Program](https://smartprogram.baidu.com/developer/index.html) |